User Federation

 user storage spi provider listed

-• Verify that it is Enabled and click Save.
+• Verify that the provider is Enabled and click Save.

 add new user storage spi